-To submit an application for degree, students should log into the MyMC portal on the MC website.
-The application can be found under the navigation column in the Graduation Folder.
-Clicking on "Apply to Graduate" opens the online form.
+To submit an application for a degree, students should log into the MyMC portal on the MC website.
+Students should select the box labeled "Banner Web for Students".
+Students should then select "Apply to Graduate" from the menu under their Profile Picture.
 When the application is completed, the student can submit the application digitally.